 Wiggo?
 Tulisa?
 Gollum?
 Gangnam?
 Or simply Kate?
 What will be the popular baby names of 2013

-As we all know, when it comes to choosing names for their babies, parents-to-be are dedicated followers of fashion.
+As we all know, when it comes to choosing baby names, parents-to-be are dedicated followers of fashion.

 That's why in the Eighties we had an explosion of Kylies and Jasons, followed in the Nineties by a wave of Chardonnays, and then in the Noughties a bounty of Britneys.

 But in the last two years, 'vintage' names, such as Eve, Ava, Harry, Max and Poppy have made a comeback.

 So what will mums and-dads-to-be who conceived this year be calling their offspring next year?